fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-01-01-emacs-journey.md

 Emacs is different than most editors or IDEs that I have used in the past.
 Concepts such as buffer management, the "everything is text" philosophy or the tinkering aspects were rather new to me.
-It took me a few days to internalize the common vocabulary (e.g. `M-x foobar`, minibuffer, killing and yanking, well known package names...), which made re-reading several resources pretty important.
+It took me a few days to internalize the common vocabulary (e.g. `M-x foobar`, minibuffer, killing and yanking or well known package names), which made re-reading several resources pretty important.
 The [/r/emacs][reddit] subreddit has helped me a lot.

-I intentionally decided to start with the plain vanilla version of GNU Emacs so that I could start with the "original" way of how to use to editor.
+I intentionally decided to start with a plain vanilla version of GNU Emacs so that I could start with the "original" way of how to use to editor.
 Pretty soon some aspects started to itch, which is where I either had to learn the "intended way" or I had to bring in some external packages (extensions).